History of William Wilberforce: Champion of British Slavery Abolition

 William Wilberforce’s Activism

 He championed the cause of chimney sweeps, single mothers, Sunday schools, orphans, and juvenile delinquents.
-In total, he supported 69 philanthropic causes, giving one-fourth of his annual income to the poor.
+He supported 69 philanthropic causes, giving one-fourth of his annual income to the poor.

-He spoke against the decline of morality in the nation but, more than anything, his own personal testimony of his life following Christ and his views.
-His book became a best seller and an influential apologetic for a vital and living Christianity.
+He spoke against the decline of morality in the nation, but more than anything, he gave his own personal testimony of his life following Christ and his views.
+His book became a bestseller and a strong and influential apologetic for a vital and living Christianity.
 The book sold widely for over forty years.

 William Wilberforce’s Emancipation Bill